 “Dionne Warwick: Then Came You” (9:30 p.m., PBS): The famed singer performs some of her classics in dazzling fashion.

 LOCAL TOPICS ON TV

-“A Conversation with Dee” (Sunday at 7:30 a.m. on WYTV-TV): Host Dee Crawford explores the group Youngstown United and previews its upcoming events.
+“A Conversation with Dee” (Sunday at 7:30 a.m. on WYTV-TV): Host Dee Crawford talks with the organizers of the Health and Wellness Expo at Covelli Centre.